Grind the oats in a mixer or grinder to a fine flour. Take this flour in a mixing bowl.

 Once the base becomes crisp and golden, flip and cook the other side.

 Once this side is cooked and crisp, flip again and you can cook the first side to make it more crisp.
 Fold on the tava and remove.

-. if you are not able to serve hot, then just cover the dosas with a lid and proceed to cook other oats dosas in a similar way.
+Transfer to a plate and preferably serve oats dosa hot. if you are not able to serve hot, then just cover the prepared oats dosa with a lid and proceed to cook the remaining oats dosa in a similar way.